Warishayat/Multimodel-Rag-Application01/README.md

 ## 📄 Multi-Modal RAG PDF Chatbot

-A Streamlit application that allows you to **upload a PDF**, ask questions about its content, and get accurate responses using a **Multi-Modal Retrieval-Augmented Generation (RAG)** pipeline powered by **Groq's Gemma-2 9B model**.
+A Streamlit application that allows you to **upload a PDF**, ask questions about its content, and get accurate responses using a **Multi-Modal Retrieval-Augmented Generation (RAG)** pipeline powered by **Groq's Gemma-2 9B model**. you can try it out this application here: https://huggingface.co/spaces/Waris01/Multi-Model-Pdf-Chat

 ---